-- 12. Mortgage pass-through securities, asset-backed securities, and collateralized mortgage obligations, provided that such securities: - a.
-Have a maximum stated final maturity of 5 years. - Be Are rated in a rating category of "AA" or its equivalent or better by a nationally recognized statistical rating organization. - Do Purchase of securities authorized by this subdivision may nnot exceed 20% of the portfolio. - 13.
+- 12. Mortgage pass-through securities, asset-backed securities, and collateralized mortgage obligations,[AS1] provided that such securities: - a.
+Have a maximum stated final maturity of 5 years. - b.
+Be rated in a rating category of "AA" or its equivalent or better by a nationally recognized statistical rating organization. - c.
+Purchase of securities authorized by this subdivision may not exceed 20% of the portfolio. - 13.
 Money market mutual funds that are registered with the Securities and Exchange Commission under the Investment Company Act of 1940: - a.
-Provided that such funds meet either of the following criteria: - Attained the highest ranking or the highest letter and numerical rating provided by not less than two nationally recognized statistical rating organizations; or, - Have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience investing in the securities and obligations authorized by California Government Code Section 53601 (a through j) and with assets under management in excess of \$500 million. - b.
-Purchase of securities authorized by this subdivision may not exceed 20% of the portfolio. - 14.
-Supranationals, provided that: - a.
+Provided that such funds meet either of the following criteria: - 1.
+Attained the highest ranking or the highest letter and numerical rating provided by not less than two nationally recognized statistical rating organizations; or, - 2.
+Have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience investing in the securities and obligations authorized by California Government Code Section 53601 (a through j) and with assets under management in excess of \$500 million. - b.
+Purchase of securities authorized by this subdivision may not exceed 20% of the portfolio.

+14. Supranationals, provided that:

+- a.
 Issues are US dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter-American Development Bank. - b.
 The securities are rated in a category of "AA" or higher by a NRSRO. - c.
-No more than 30% of the total portfolio may be invested in these securities.
+No more than 30% of the total portfolio may be invested in these securities. - d.

-d.
 No more than 10% of the portfolio may be invested in any single issuer.

-e.
+TITLE: Investments POLICY #203 ADOPTED: October 23, 1990 AMENDED: June 21, 2022 e.
 The maximum maturity does not exceed five (5) years.